jasonewall/example-ivy-app/README.md

 ### What just happened?

-The `ivy-cli` just downloaded all project dependencies found in `ivy.xml` to your ivy cache, automatically compiled your project, and then started the main class denoted by `jwol.example.Blarg` (see [Blarg.java](blob/main/src/jwol/example/Blarg.java)).
-The argument passed in to `ivy run` can be any fully qualified classname that defines a Java entry point method.
+The `ivy-cli` downloaded all project dependencies found in `ivy.xml` to your ivy cache, automatically compiled your project (ensuring all dependencies are in the compiler classpath), and then started the main class denoted by `jwol.example.Blarg` (see [Blarg.java](blob/main/src/jwol/example/Blarg.java)).
+The argument passed in to `ivy run` can be any fully qualified class name that defines a Java entry point method.